vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 Parameters

-* `url` - This is the URL to the endpoint used for getting user information from the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/)
+* `url` - This is the URL to the endpoint used for getting user information from the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
 * `headers` - The user info API uses Bearer Token Authentication.
-For more information see the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
+For more information, see the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
 * `profile` - Which attributes will be collected and how they will be used to create an Auth0 user.
 The `user_id` parameter is used to create a unique identifier for the signed-up user.
 This should be created from the `sub` which is a unique identifier corresponding to a Vipps user.
 For more information about Vipps's unique identifier see [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/userinfo-api-faq/#what-is-the-sub)

 ## Add a Social Connection to your Application

-Under *Applications* click on *Connections*.
-Make sure that your new Social Connection is toggled.
+Under *Applications*, click on *Connections*.
+Make sure that your new *Social Connection* is toggled.

 ## Test your connection

-Under *Authentication* -> *Social*, select your newly created Social Connection.
-Click on *Try Connection*.
+Under *Authentication* -> *Social*, select your newly created *Social Connection*.
+Click *Try Connection*.
 You should be redirected to the Vipps login page.

-To check if a user has been created correctly go to *User Management* -> *Users*.
+To check if a user has been created correctly, go to *User Management* -> *Users*.
 There should be a new user in the Auth0 database.
-To check if the attributes have been collected click on the user and select *Raw JSON*.
-It should look something like this
+To check if the attributes have been collected, click on the user and select *Raw JSON*.
+It should look something like this:

 ```json
 {